harshseksaria1/Facial-Recognition-and-Analysis-using-AWS-Rekognition/README.md

 ## Use Cases

-While this application has a diverse set of use cases in security, retail and education, here are a few that we had in mind:-
+This application has a diverse set of use cases in security, retail and education.
+Here are a few examples:-

 ### 1. Capturing Customer Demographics at retail destinations